-The guidance is available at: CSCP-guidance-on-radicalisation-and-extremism-2022.pdf
+The guidance is available at: CSCP-guidance-on-radicalisation-and-extremism- 2022.pdf

-Schools should always be a safe space for young people to explore new ideas and perspectives and develop their critical thinking skills.
-Where there are concerns about radicalisation and a referral under the Prevent duty to Channel Panel is being considered the school/college should discuss these concerns internally and also consider external advice and guidance where necessary and appropriate.
+The Academy should always be a safe space for young people to explore new ideas and perspectives and develop their critical thinking skills.
+Where there are concerns about radicalisation these concerns should be shared with the designated safeguarding lead and a decision taken as to whether concerns need to be raised with CSFH for a referral under the Prevent duty for support from the Channel Panel.

-The school/college designated safeguarding lead should be consulted for internal advice on making a referral.
-Prior to making a referral the school may also speak to and get advice from Camden's Prevent co-ordinator (Albert Simango, albert.simango@camden.gov.uk or call 020 7974 2010) or the Prevent Education Officer (Jane Murphy, jane.murphy@camden.gov.uk or call 020 7974 1008).
+Prior to making a referral the school may also speak to and get advice from Camden's Programme Manager; safeguarding against radicalisation (Jane Murphy, jane.murphy@camden.gov.uk or call 020 7974 1008).